H-I

-The H–I or H–1 was a Japanese liquid-fuelled carrier rocket, consisting of a licence-produced American first stage and set of booster rockets, and all-Japanese upper stages.
+The H–I (H–1) was a Japanese medium-lift launch vehicle, consisting of a licence-produced American first stage and set of booster rockets, and all-Japanese upper stages.
 The H in the name represented the use of liquid hydrogen fuel in the second stage.
 It was launched nine times between 1986 and 1992.
 It replaced the N-II, and was subsequently replaced by the H-II, which used the same upper stages with a Japanese first stage.

 The first stage of the H–I was a licence-built version of the Thor-ELT, which was originally constructed for the US Delta 1000 rocket.
 The stage had already been produced under licence in Japan for the N-I and N-II rockets.
 The second stage was entirely Japanese, using an LE-5 engine, the first rocket engine in Japan to use a cryogenic fuel.
 On launches to Geosynchronous transfer orbits, a Nissan–built UM-69A solid motor was used as a third stage.
 Depending on the mass of the payload, either six or nine US Castor 2 SRMs were used as booster rockets.